bpaskin/WASLibertyScriptsAndStuff/OCPLibertyBuild/README.md

 3. change to the new project-namespace using the command `oc project open-liberty`.

 ### Create ImageStreams, BuildConfig, and Build a new image ###

+The `BuildAndImage.yaml` will save a base image of the latest version of version of Open Liberty to the `ImageStreams` and call it `open-lliberty:full-java8-ibmjava-ubi`.
+Then a new blank `ImageStream` will be created for the output of the build.
+That will be called `open-liberty-sample:latest`.
+Finally a `BuildConfig` will be created that will download the files from this github repository and build a container image using the supplied Dockerfile and files.